spryker/spryker-docs/docs/scos/user/intro-to-spryker/contribute-to-documentation/build-the-documentation-site.md

 ### Install Jekyll on MacOS

-{% info_block infoBox "Determine Your Mac's Processor Type" %}

 The installation process is different depending whether you are using a Mac with an Intel processor or with a Silicon M1 chip.
 To find out whether you have an Intel or a Silicon M1 Mac, click the **Apple** menu and choose **About This Mac**.

 * Silicon Macs with the M1 processor show an item labeled _Chip_ followed by the name of the Apple chip.

 * Intel-based Macs show an item labeled _Processor_ followed by the name and/or model number of the Intel processor.

-{% endinfo_block %}

 {% info_block warningBox "MacOS on M1 processor – Open Terminal using Rosetta" %}

-On a **MacBook with the M1 processor**, make sure your Terminal is opened with Rosetta 2, by following the instructions here.
+On a MacBook with the M1 processor, make sure your Terminal is opened with Rosetta 2, by following the instructions here.
 Rosetta is a translation layer that enables non-native Intel x86 apps, including Homebrew, to run on Apple Silicon Macs.
 To open your terminal using Rosetta, follow these steps:
 1. Open a _Finder_ window.
 2. In _Applications_, locate _Terminal_.